harvard-lil/website-static/app/_posts/2013-08-01-link-roundup-july-31-2013.md

 {% include roundup-item.html
   link="http://www.salon.com/2013/07/19/amazon_could_be_a_victim_of_its_own_success/"
-  title="Here’s how Amazon self-destructs - Salon.com"
+  title="Here's how Amazon self-destructs - Salon.com"
   by="David Weinberger"
 %}